If I Were Your Woman (Stephanie Mills album): Critical reception

 Robert K. Oermann of USA Today ranked this album at No. 26 on his list of 1987's top 50 R&B albums.

 Singles

-A song from the LP called I Feel Good All Over reached No. 1 on the Billboard Hot Soul Songs chart and No. 22 on the Billboard Dance Single Sales chart.
-Another single called (You're Puttin') A Rush on Me peaked at No. 1 on the Billboard Hot Soul Songs chart and No. 15 on the Billboard Dance Single Sales chart.
+The album's lead single "I Feel Good All Over" reached No. 1 on the Billboard Hot Soul Songs chart and No. 22 on the Billboard Dance Single Sales chart.
+Its second single titled "(You're Puttin') A Rush on Me" peaked at No. 1 on the Billboard Hot Soul Songs chart and No. 15 on the Billboard Dance Single Sales chart.

-A remix of (You're Puttin') A Rush on Me peaked at No. 23 on the Billboard Dance Club Songs chart.
+A remix of "(You're Puttin') A Rush on Me" peaked at No. 23 on the Billboard Dance Club Songs chart.
 The album's title track also reached No. 19 on the Billboard Hot Soul Songs chart.